Accused WikiLeaks leaker Manning faces trial in September

 A handful of supporters of Manning, who view him as a whistleblower, sat in pews behind Manning.
 Lind instructed them to hold back from making noises during court proceedings after one guffawed at the judge's ruling.

-In the second of three days of pre-trial hearings, Lind also denied a defense motion for a transcript or audio file of a grand jury in Alexandria, Virginia that has been investigating WikiLeaks founder Julian Assange, but ordered the testimony be examined for material relevant to Manning's defense.
+In the second of three days of pre-trial hearings, Lind also denied a defence motion for a transcript or audio file of a grand jury in Alexandria, Virginia that has been investigating WikiLeaks founder Julian Assange, but ordered the testimony be examined for material relevant to Manning's defence.

 Manning's attorney David Coombs was expected to call on the court to dismiss the charge that Manning aided the enemy, arguing that the charge is too broad and violates his client's right to free speech, according to a post on his blog.